yermakash/YourBabySleepSupport/README.md

 # YourBabySleepSupport
-The support URL page for the YourBabySleep iOS App in the Apple App Store
+If you are experiencing any issues with the YourBabySleep iOS app.
+You can email us at idrymarta@gmail.com